 - 1.1.25 Policy LPP 68 confirms a number of green buffers which are identified in the proposals map.
-The most relevant to Towerlands is located between Braintree, Panfield and Deanery Hill - the defined areas are adjacent to the north-east and south west boundaries of the site.
+The most relevant to Towerlands is located between Braintree, Panfield and Deanery Hill the defined areas are adjacent to the north-east and south west boundaries of the site.
 Development within green buffers is restricted to particular uses, and the approved details for the Towerlands Park Site have been prepared appropriately so not to give rise to detrimental impact to the character of the countryside, through retained tree and hedgerow planting which screens views of the development from the green buffers. - 1.1.26 Policy LPP 70 confirms that planning permission will not be granted if development creates unacceptable impacts on; the natural environment, the amenity and tranquillity of the wider rural area, health and safety of the public, air quality, surface and groundwater quality, land and soil quality and condition, and the compliance with statutory environmental quality standards.
 A number of technical reports were approved as part of the Planning Permission which confirm there are either no unacceptable impacts on the above criteria or any impact created can be mitigated against to a satisfactory level.
 These were accepted by the Council and other consultees as required. - 1.1.27 Policy LPP 71 confirms that planning permission will only be granted for proposals that demonstrate the principles of climate change mitigation and adaption into the development.
 The impacts of climate change are set out in the approved Drainage Strategy and Flood Risk Assessment.
-Sustainability matters are covered in both the approved Design Code and where appropriate in Reserved Matters submissions.
+The Policy also requires a Sustainability Statement to be submitted, however these will be prepared in conjunction with each reserved matters application for the site, which will provide detailed measures and thresholds to demonstrate the mitigation measures and how they will be adapted into the development.